 As to positional fairness, independent of the embedding model, source languages, or document lengths, we observe a systematic \textbf{first-position bias}: the first segment is represented most strongly in the global document embedding.
 In mixed-language documents, position effects persist but are counteracted by \textbf{language preferences}: segments in English (and, for mGTE, Chinese) are represented well in the global document embedding, regardless of their position in the document.

-Similarly, information retention is the highest at the \textbf{first-positioned segment}.
-The magnitude of information retention \textbf{depends on language}.
+Similarly, information retention is highest at the \textbf{first-positioned segment}.
+The magnitude of this effect \textbf{depends on language}.
 In monolingual documents, English shows smaller positional effects than German, Italian, Korean, and Hindi.
-In mixed-language documents, the first-position bias persists, but \textbf{English} segments retain a large amount of their original representation, regardless of their position in the document.
+In mixed-language documents, the first-position bias persists, but \textbf{English} segments retain much of their original representation, regardless of their position.